LetPeopleWork/FlowPulse/docs/forecasts/forecasts.md

 You can also specify a fixed Date as *targetDate*, this is useful for certain milestones that are not moving.

 # When
-To run a *When* forecast, you have to specify the *remainingBacklogQuery*.
-Using this, all remaining items for your forecasts are fetched (be aware of the [limitations of this when using a CSV file](../configuration/configuration.html#when)) and it will tell you *When* all those items are expected to be done.
+To run a *When* forecast, you have to specify the *remainingItems*.
+Using this, you can specifcy all remaining items for your forecasts or they are fetched from your data srouce via query (be aware of the [limitations of this when using a CSV file](../configuration/configuration.html#when)) and it will tell you *When* all those items are expected to be done.
 This is great if you have a fixed set of items remaining (examples could include all items tagged for a specific Release, or that are needed for your Sprint Goal) and want to know when this is done.

 ```bash
 ----------------------------------------------------------------